India steps up COVID vaccination drive with government under pressure | DW | 29.04.2021

 Three months later, the coronavirus is spreading out of control, and India's shaky health care system is crumbing.
 The government is now facing both a public health crisis and a crisis of accountability.

-India is currently reporting record-high infection rates, with more than 300,000 infections for the past week.
-During the first wave of infections, the highest daily infection rate hovered around 100,000.
+India is currently reporting record-high infection rates, with more than 300,000 infections daily for the past week.
+During the first wave of infections, the highest daily infection total hovered around 100,000.

-The central government has been accused of not bolstering healthcare systems after last year's wave.
-Overloaded hospitals across the country are turning away patients, and people are fending for themselves to get treatment like medical oxygen.
+The central government has been accused of not bolstering health care systems after the 2020 wave.
+Overloaded hospitals across the country are turning away patients, and people are fending for themselves to get treatment such as medical oxygen.

 Indian states and union territories have urged the central government to provide more assistance with securing health care supplies.

-The severity of India's second wave has prompted the US, UK, Germany and other EU nations to send help.
+The severity of India's second wave has prompted the US and UK, as well as Germany and other EU nations to send help.
 Even India's rival Pakistan has said it would send aid.

 Health Minister Harsh Vardhan has said there is no need for a "crisis of confidence," and maintained that there are no shortages of diagnostic capacity and vaccines.

-Previously, eligibility had been limited to Indians aged above 45 as well as health care and frontline workers.
+Previously, eligibility had been limited to Indians older than 45, as well as health care and front-line workers.

-The Times of India reported that many Indian states are concerned that they will not have enough vaccine doses to get the new vaccination drive started.
+The Times of India reported that officials in many states are concerned that they will not have enough doses to get the new vaccination drive started.

-The health minister maintains that the government is doing all it can to remove restrictions on supplying vaccines to individual states and territories.
+The health minister said the government was doing all it could to remove restrictions on supplying vaccines to individual states and territories.

 "While the dreaded disease is spreading like a tsunami, it was critical to ease the controls and allow a free hand to the state governments as well as the private sector.
-Under the guidance of Prime Minister Narendra Modi, we decided to ease the vaccination policy norms," Vardhan said in a blog post shared by the Indian Ministry of Health.
+Under the guidance of Prime Minister Narendra Modi, we decided to ease the vaccination policy norms," Vardhan said in a blog post shared by the Health Ministry.

-Vardhan added that an attempt was being made to "spread a great deal of misinformation" about the Phase 3 vaccination drive by the BJP's opponents seeking to "politicize" the pandemic.
+Vardhan said an attempt was being made to "spread a great deal of misinformation" about the phase 3 vaccination drive by opponents of the ruling BJP who are seeking to "politicize" the pandemic.

-However, India's policy of exporting vaccine doses before the new COVID infection wave was apparent has drawn massive criticism.
-In March, India said it would delay deliveries to the WHO's COVAX vaccine-sharing facility.
+India's policy of exporting vaccine doses before the new wave was apparent has drawn massive criticism.
+In March, the government announced that it would delay deliveries to the WHO's COVAX vaccine-sharing facility.

-On April 16, India said it would ramp up production of Covaxin, the vaccine developed domestically by Bharat Biotech.
+On April 16, India reported it would ramp up production of Covaxin, the vaccine developed domestically by Bharat Biotech.

-The Serum Institute of India, the world's largest manufacturer of vaccines and producer of AstraZeneca doses, says production is being delayed by a shortage of raw materials supplied by the US.
+According to the Serum Institute of India, the world's largest manufacturer of vaccines and producer of AstraZeneca doses, production is being delayed by a shortage of raw materials supplied by the United States.

-Public forecasts by the two vaccine producers show their total monthly output of 70-80 million doses will only increase in two months, Reuters news agency reported.
+Public forecasts by the two vaccine producers show that their total monthly output of 70-80 million doses will only increase in two months, the Reuters news agency reported.

 India recently also allowed the import of foreign-made vaccines such as Pfizer, Moderna and Johnson & Johnson for emergency use.